ryanallen/openmindapp/meditations/content.md

 	1.4	I can not keep any thing forever.
 	1.5 I am the owner of my thoughts, words, and actions; whether good or bad, of these shall I inherit.

-##Contemplate the Four Encompassing Bodhisattva Vows (https://en.wikipedia.org/wiki/Bodhisattva_vow)
+## Contemplate the Four Encompassing Bodhisattva Vows (https://en.wikipedia.org/wiki/Bodhisattva_vow)
 1. [Contemplate what is skillful] There are four things that are skillful to think about to relieve the stress of every one.
 	1.1	Beings are countless; I will help them all.
 	1.2	Stress and delusive-desires are inexhaustible; I will end them all.
 	1.3	There are teachings beyond-measure; I will learn them all.
 	1.4	The Buddha's Way is unsurpassable; I will accomplish it all.

-Build an online wellness platform that reinvests profits into local communities in an effort to understand and end the stress of its people.